softcoder2020/tor-bridges-harvester/README.md

 8. [Support](#support)

 ## Overview
 Tor Bridges Harvester scans Tor relays to find reachable bridges, which are useful for bypassing network censorship.
 The program supports filtering relays by country or port, outputting results in Tor's `torrc` format, and integrating with Tor Browser's `prefs.js` configuration.
-It can also launch Tor Browser automatically after scanning.

 There are two versions of the program:
 - **Console Version** (`main_grok.go`): Displays progress and errors in the console.